How to Create a Project Communication Plan

 Synchronous and Asynchronous Communication

-Firstly, set boundaries around Synchronous and Asynchronous communication.
+Firstly, boundaries should be set around synchronous and asynchronous communication.

-Synchronous communication refers to real-time communication, like in-person or video meetings.
+Synchronous communication refers to real-time interactions, like in-person or video meetings.

 This type of communication is very common in an office but harder to replicate remotely.
-Use for video meetings and planning, and brainstorming sessions.
+It is used for video meetings, planning, and brainstorming sessions.

 Asynchronous communication describes non-real-time communication or communication that happens intermittently, such as email.